jimlinntu/scaling-book/roofline.md

 {% include figure.liquid path="assets/img/roofline-plot-q3.png" class="img-fluid img-small" %}

-Note that both models eventually acheive the peak hardware FLOPs/s, but the larger D/F achieve it sooner.
+Note that both models eventually achieve the peak hardware FLOPs/s, but the larger D/F achieve it sooner.
 D=F=1024 almost doubles the critical batch size.
 The code to generate this figure is here:

 ```py
 import matplotlib.pyplot as plt